iPlug2/iPlug2/Dependencies/README.md

 Pre-built macOS dependencies can be downloaded here: [IPLUG2_DEPS_MAC.zip](https://github.com/iPlug2/iPlug2/releases/download/setup/IPLUG2_DEPS_MAC.zip)

-The contents of the zip files IPLUG2_DEPS_MAC.zip should be extracted to iPlug2/Dependencies/Build so it looks like this...
+The contents of the zip file IPLUG2_DEPS_MAC.zip should be extracted to iPlug2/Dependencies/Build so it looks like this...

 ```
 iPlug2/Dependencies/Build/mac/